-Blue suckers have been found in segment 1 in all three years of sampling.
+Blue suckers have been found in segment 1 in all four years of sampling.
 We have little evidence of recruitment for this species in the past many years within the Missouri River downstream of Fort Peck Dam.
-No juvenile blue suckers have been captured by the Population Assessment crew during the past three years of sampling segments 1 through 3 of the Missouri River.
+In 2009 the Population Assessment Crews did capture the first juvenile blue sucker in segment 3 of the Missouri River in four years of sampling.
 We have captured adult blue suckers during the sturgeon season in all three years, but have only captured them during the fish community season during 2008.

 Our sampling efficiency using the otter trawl and trammel nets may be very low in segment 1 when compared to portions of segment 2 and segment 3.
 The very low turbidity of segment 1 waters may reduce our catch rates due to possible net avoidance by some if not all fish species.
-Waters downstream become increasingly turbid where would presumably have a harder time avoiding nets that they cannot see.
+Waters downstream becomes increasingly turbid where a fish would presumably have a harder time avoiding nets.
 Although this hasn't been studied for segments 1 through 3, it is likely affecting our CPUE and thus makes direct comparisons between the three areas problematic.